 The Friends of the Foundation are campaigning for better mental health awareness, reducing stigma and fostering a wider culture of prevention initiatives.
 The Friends' current campaign was, in part, inspired by Amber and Sophia, two young women campaigning for better mental health awareness in schools, with the aim of it being on the national curriculum.

 Introduced to the Foundation by Fiorella, Amber and Sophia quickly became youth ambassadors and helped to catalyse the Foundation's previous work on peer-support, into the Peer Education Project (PEP).
 They also received The Sun’s Special Recognition Health Star on ITV Good Morning Britain, in recognition for their work campaigning for better mental health in schools.
-See Amber and Sophia receiving their award.

 The Peer Education Project is aimed at equipping young people with the knowledge and understanding of stigma, mental wellbeing and the ways in which they can safeguard themselves and their peers.
 By training Year 12s (16-17) to teach Year 7s (11-12), PEP's aim is to bypass the walls many young people put up when being taught such nuanced, personal topics by adults whom they feel detached from their personal experiences.